 Take legal prescription medicine with you so you remain in good health.
 Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

-chikungunya occur from time-to-time, particularly during the warmer and wetter months of the year.
+chikungunya also occur from time-to-time, particularly during the warmer and wetter months of the year.
 Filariasis may be present, particularly in rural areas.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and consider deferring non-essential travel to Zika virus-affected areas.

 Protect yourself against mosquito-borne illnesses: